tenpy/tenpy/doc/changelog/latest.rst

 Backwards incompatible changes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+- Created a class :class:`~tenpy.tools.params.Config` to replace Python-native parameter dictionaries and add some useful functionality.
+  Old code using :meth:`tenpy.tools.params.get_parameter()` and :meth:`tenpy.tools.params.unused_parameters()`
+  still works as before, but raises a warning, and should be replaced.
 - Changed the arguments of :meth:`tenpy.models.model.MultiCouplingModel`:
   We replaced the three arguments `u0`, `op0` and `other_op` with ``other_ops=[(u1, op1, dx1), (op2, u2, dx2), ...]``